giampaolo/psutil/docs/index.rst

   `/dev/shm <http://www.cyberciti.biz/tips/what-is-devshm-and-its-practical-usage.html>`__).
   Note that this may not be fully reliable on all systems (e.g. on BSD this parameter is ignored).
-  Namedtuple's **fstype** field is a string which varies depending on the platform.
+  Named tuple's **fstype** field is a string which varies depending on the platform.
   On Linux it can be one of the values found in /proc/filesystems (e.g.
   ``'ext3'`` for an ext3 hard drive o ``'iso9660'`` for the CD-ROM drive).